The quality of the air we breathe matters.

 Obviously, if you open more than one window, you can create an outdoor-indoor-outdoor airflow.
 Not only will it quicken the air exchange, but the airflow will also be strong enough to pick up heavier particles (mold spores, dust) and lift them out of your home.

 3. Improve Overall Ventilation By Regularly Cleaning/Changing Filters

 Most homes already have heating and cooling systems that continuously capture airborne air pollutants.
 Over them, these filters increase indoor air quality.
 However, when filters reach their capacity, they can’t help you improve indoor air quality anymore.

 What is more, the gathered air pollutants on the top of these filters might re-ented the indoor air circulation.
 That turns these filters from air cleaners to air polluters.

-Therefore is vital – and very simple – to regularly clean filters.
+Therefore it is vital – and very simple – to regularly clean filters.
 It doesn’t matter if they are air conditioners or heating filters.
-Having them cleaned in a timely manner will ensure they will continue to improve indoor air quality and not actively spew air pollutants into the indoor air.
+Having them cleaned on time will ensure they will continue to improve indoor air quality and not actively spew air pollutants into the indoor air.

 4. Move The Green Plants Outside (If You’re Getting Allergic Reactions)